AliceO2Group/ControlGui/docs/API.md

 <a name="JwtToken+refreshToken"></a>

 ### jwtToken.refreshToken(token) ⇒ <code>object</code>
-When the token expires, this method allows to refresh it It skips expiration check and verifies (already expired) token based on maxAge parameter (maxAge >> expiration).
+When the token expires, this method allows to refresh it.
+It skips expiration check and verifies (already expired) token based on maxAge parameter (maxAge >> expiration).
-Then it creates a new token using parameters of the old one and ships it to the user If maxAge timeouts, the user needs to re-login via OAuth
+Then it creates a new token using parameters of the old one and ships it to the user.
+If maxAge timeouts, the user needs to re-login via OAuth.

 **Kind**: instance method of <code>[JwtToken](#JwtToken)</code>
 **Returns**: <code>object</code> - new token or false in case of failure